21centuryweather/21st-Century-Weather-Software-Wiki/vscode/vscode-gadi-compute-node.md

 ```
 ssh <user-id>@gadi-cpu-clx-<you gadi compute node ID>
 ```
-Hit `accept` if prompted to accept external connections.
+Hit `Contine` if prompted to accept the fingerprint of the compute node after you have checked the compute node ID is correct.

 A successful connection will result in the `gadi` compute node showing in the bottom-left corner, and in your Remote Explorer.